LazzaAU/skill_HLCpattern/instructions/en.md

 - p g a s
 - k i boost

-Also some ASR's like pocketsphinx dont like the word LEDs.
+Also some ASR's like pocketsphinx don't like the word LEDs.
 So a good default utternce, (but a little less natural), would be

-- "change alice light to google"
+- "change alice lights to google"

 or

-- "change alice light"
+- "change alice lights"

 <span style="color: green;">NOTE:</span> During this process Alice will action some 'sudo' commands.
 They are as follows: